pudumagico/BGK-CLEVR/README.md

 Create an environment with all packages from requirements.txt

-`conda create --name bkg-clevr -c potassco conda-forge pytorch --file requirements.txt`
+`conda create --name bkg-clevr -c potassco -c conda-forge --file requirements.txt`

-`source activate bkg-clevr`
+`conda activate bkg-clevr`

+## Installing xorro

+Generating models is possible using clingo or xorro.
+Refer to the installation of xorro in [xorro's github page](https://github.com/potassco/xorro.)

 # Use